phorton1/base-Pub/FS/implementation.md

 will show up in the left Pane, and the second one in the right Pane.

-Likewise, the command line can be used to *build* temporary Sessions in whatever level of detail is required by passing **-sid** , **-d "dir"**, **-p port**, and **-h host** parameters, alone, or **after** any *-s*, as desired.
+Likewise, the command line can be used to *build* temporary Sessions in whatever level of detail is required by passing **-sid id** , **-d "dir"**, **-p port**, and **-h host** parameters, alone, or **after** any *-s*, as desired.

-It is importan to understand that any re-specification of the same parameter on the command line already used for the first session starts the definition of the second session.
+It is important to understand that any re-specification of the same parameter on the command line already used for the first session starts the definition of the second session.
 This was implicit in specifying -s session_id twice, but is more subtle when parts of sessions are specified on the command line.

+**-s and -sid** always start a new session on the command line.

 For example, the following command line specifies the first Session using a **-h host** parameter with an implicit *port*.
 The **-p port** parameter